doctrine-extensions/DoctrineExtensions/doc/translatable.md

 only if **en_us** is not the [default locale](#advanced-examples) in case if default locale matches current locale - it uses original record value as translation

-Now lets update our article in diferent locale:
+Now lets update our article in different locale:

 ``` php
 <?php